docker/docs/subscription/upgrade.md

    >
    > Ensure you have selected your personal account on the left side of the **Billing Details** page.
-For example, if you want to purchase a Docker Pro account, you must select your personal account.
+For example, if you want to purchase a Docker Pro subscription, you must select your personal account.

 3. Click **Change plan** and navigate to the pricing page to purchase a subscription and follow the on-screen instructions to purchase.